OSGeo/gdal/doc/source/drivers/raster/stacit.rst

 Note that `STAC API ItemCollections <https://github.com/radiantearth/stac-api-spec/blob/main/fragments/itemcollection/README.md>`_ are not the same as  `STAC Collections <https://github.com/radiantearth/stac-spec/tree/master/collection-spec>`_.
 STAC API ItemCollections are GeoJSON FeatureCollections enhanced with STAC entities.

+Note that when the ItemCollections contains overlapping items, and that some items are fully covered by other items that are more recent, the STACIT virtual mosaic will not list those fully covered items not participating to the pixel values of the mosaic.

 Open syntax
 -----------